 Adani Abbot Point Terminal 1

-Located approximately 20km north of Bowen in North Queensland, the Port of Abbot Point is signiﬁcant as one of the few locations along Queensland’s eastern seaboard with deep water (more than 15 metres) access close to shore.
+Located 25km north of Bowen in Queensland, the Port of Abbot Point has been in continuous and safe operation for 30 years.
+The Port of Abbot Point is signiﬁcant as one of the few locations along Queensland’s eastern seaboard with deep water (more than 15 metres) access close to shore.

 In May 2011, the Queensland Government entered into a 99-year lease of the existing Abbot Point Terminal 1 to Mundra Port Pty Ltd. The terminal is now known as the Adani Abbot Point Terminal 1 under the company name Adani Abbot Point Terminal Pty Ltd (AAPTPL).